bbauska/LFS171x/README.md

 Then, we'll take a look at a couple of large transactions, including the most famous transaction in cryptocurrency history: the purchase of a pizza for 10,000 bitcoins.

-So, first, we'll go to this blockchain explorer, and see that there is a Height column, which indicates the number of blocks in this particular blockchain; it's nearing a half a million.
+First, we'll go to this blockchain explorer, and see that there is a Height column, which indicates the number of blocks in this particular blockchain; it's nearing a half a million.

 These blocks are created approximately every 10 minutes,
 and there's a Transactions column that shows how many transactions are included in each block, as well as the Total Sent, or the amount of Bitcoin that was transferred in each of those blocks.

 Finally, you can notice that there's... they relate by column, which is essentially the miner or mining pool that created that block.

-So, from here, let's take a look at another blockchain explorer, and you can see here the genesis block of the Bitcoin blockchain.
+From here, let's take a look at another blockchain explorer, and you can see here the genesis block of the Bitcoin blockchain.

 Notice that the timestamp is January 3rd 2009.

-So, that's the genesis block of the Bitcoin blockchain.
+That's the genesis block of the Bitcoin blockchain.

 Now, moving on to the Ethereum blockchain, we'll look at another blockchain explorer.